How to Photograph History in Iceland

-There's plenty of time for travel, either along the nations Route One or, with an appropriate 4WD, up into the wilder and more remote Highlands.
+There's plenty of time for travel in Iceland during summer, either around the island via Route One or, with an appropriate 4WD, up into the wilder and more remote Highlands.

 This series of photos shows one of the stops I made on a long day of driving and adventure in the south of Iceland.